esquevin/esquevin.github.com/_drafts/2014-10-10-handling-legacy-databases.md

 ###Technical debt

-When you are taking over an exiating project, or if your project is old enough, uou might encounter the problem of a legacy database, with inconsistent namings, bunch of deprecated colums and generally speaking, of simply running on mysql when you would like to use sll the power of postgresql.
+When you are taking over an existing project, or if your project is old enough, uou might encounter the problem of a legacy database, with inconsistent namings, bunch of deprecated colums and generally speaking, of simply running on mysql when you would like to use sll the power of postgresql.

 ###Import legacy database